InfinityAlgo-Academy/LightHouse/docs/running-at-scale.md

 # Running Lighthouse at Scale

 Many Lighthouse users want to collect Lighthouse data for hundreds or thousands of URLs daily.
+First, anyone interested should understand [how variability plays into web performance measurement](./variability.md) in the lab.

-There are three primary options for that.
+There are three primary options for gathering Lighthouse data at scale.

 ## Option 1: Using the PSI API